Jade-Jones-dev/project4-optimise/notes.md

 * removed additional h1 and changed to h2
 * p2 removed hidden keywords in header
 * deleted image files that were text as these will help indexing seo, also they were not displayng correctly on mobile

+* need to make the amendmenst discussed in meeting